starryalley/Anduril2/README.md

 `6C`: turn on indicator LED
 `6H`: turn off indicator LED

+Note that in newer Hank lights where there is a RGB switch/button LED, if the light comes with front-facing AUX LED, the RGB switch/button LED is wired to the AUX LED so the button LED control (second and third state in `6C`) won't work.
+This is not a firmware or hardware issue, but rather expected due to how it is.

 ## Blink AUX green LED when powered on

 Instead of blinking the main emitter, blink the AUX green LED at high power to indicate it's powered on.